fbpx

 Examples of Poor vs. Effective Email Designs

-To really understand the importance of email design, let’s look at some examples.
+To really understand the importance of the email design best practices, let’s look at some examples.
 Poorly designed emails often suffer from issues like:

 • Overcrowded layouts with no clear hierarchy